 Broken bones aren’t the only injuries your child could take away from a fall or collision.
-Sprains or strains are less serious injuries.
+Sprains or strains are less severe injuries.
 They’re a common way that kids hurt themselves.

-The impact of a fall can put a strain on your child’s muscles, tendons, or ligaments.
+The impact of a fall can strain your child’s muscles, tendons, or ligaments.
 Doing this is especially common if they land at an awkward angle.

 Tearing a muscle can be extremely painful.
 It also takes a long time for your child’s body to repair the damage.

 It helps if you apply ice to the affected area.
-You should also wrap the area up tightly to support it.
-That way, the muscle doesn’t have to work as hard and can use more energy to recover.
+It would help if you wrapped the area up tightly to support it.
+The muscle doesn’t have to work hard and can use more energy to recover.

 If you can keep your child still with the area elevated, this will also help.

 Keep an eye on the injury.
-If it doesn’t get better with time or starts to get worse, they should see a doctor as soon as possible.
+If it doesn’t get better with time or worsens, they should see a doctor as soon as possible.

 Head injuries are a big part of kids getting hurt.
-It’s important to take these injuries seriously and get them checked out straight away.
-Without medical attention, a serious head injury could put your child’s life at risk.
+It’s essential to take these injuries seriously and get them checked immediately.
+A severe head injury could risk your child’s life without medical attention.

 If your child loses consciousness after a head injury, you should take them to the ER, no matter how quickly they come around.

-Following any head injury, you should keep an eye out for symptoms of a concussion.
+Following any head injury, you should watch for concussion symptoms.
 These include: